pranigopu/mastersProject/NOTES/markov-chains/README.md

 # Introduction

 Before seeing the definition, consider the fact that a Markov chain (also called a Markov process) summarises the influence of the past on the future using the notion of a state, wherein the state evolves over time according to some probability distribution.
-Implicit in a Markov chain is the Markov property/assumption, which we shall see after the introduction.
+Implicit in a Markov chain is the Markov property/assumption, which states that the current state has all the information needed to predict the next state.

 ```